tongwu-msft/azure-rest-api-specs/docs-ref-overwrite/keyvault/vault-ops-certificates.md

 - Replace `{certificate-name}` with the name of the certificate you want created.

 For more information, see [About keys, secrets, and certificates](../about-keys--secrets-and-certificates.md) and [Authentication, requests and responses](../authentication--requests-and-responses.md).

+---
+uid: KeyVaultClient/2016-10-01/GetCertificateVersions
+authorization: Requires the certificates/list permission.
+parameters:
+    - name: api-version
+      description: Use the latest service version, 2016-10-01.
+description: *content
+---

+In your request:
+- Replace `{certificate-name}` with the name of the certificate for which you want a list of versions.
+- Query option `maxresults={maxresults}` is optional.
+The value of maxresults must be a non-negative integer less than 25.
+If a value out of the range is specified, the request will fail with an Http 400 error.
+If this query option is not specified, the service will return up to 25 results.

+Request body: None, this is an HTTP GET operation.

+For more information, see [About keys, secrets, and certificates](../about-keys--secrets-and-certificates.md) and [Authentication, requests and responses](../authentication--requests-and-responses.md).

+---
+uid: KeyVaultClient/2016-10-01/GetCertificatePolicy
+authorization: Requires the certificates/get permission.
+parameters:
+    - name: api-version
+      description: Use the latest service version, 2016-10-01.
+description: *content
+---

+In your request:
+- Replace `{certificate-name}` with the name of the certificate for which you want the policy.

+Request body: None, this is an HTTP GET operation.

+For more information, see [About keys, secrets, and certificates](../about-keys--secrets-and-certificates.md) and [Authentication, requests and responses](../authentication--requests-and-responses.md).

+---
+uid: KeyVaultClient/2016-10-01/UpdateCertificatePolicy
+authorization: Requires the certificates/update permission.
+parameters:
+    - name: api-version
+      description: Use the latest service version, 2016-10-01.
+description: *content
+---

+Set specified members in the certificate policy.
+Leave others as null.

+In your request:
+- Replace `{certificate-name}` with the name of the certificate for which you want to update the policy.

+Alternate Method: POST with X-HTTP-METHOD header that specifies PATCH.

+- An alternative to using PATCH is to use PUT so, you effect a set / replacement behavior.
+PATCH will allow you to specify as few as one property in the request such that only that property will be updated.
+PUT will completely replace the policy.
+In other words, if you specify all properties with a PATCH method, then it is equivalent to using a PUT method effectively setting all properties of the certificate policy.

+For more information, see [About keys, secrets, and certificates](../about-keys--secrets-and-certificates.md) and [Authentication, requests and responses](../authentication--requests-and-responses.md).

+---
+uid: KeyVaultClient/2016-10-01/UpdateCertificate
+authorization: Requires the certificates/update permission.
+parameters:
+    - name: api-version
+      description: Use the latest service version, 2016-10-01.
+description: *content
+---

+The update operation changes non-read-only properties in the attributes or tags of current or specified version of a key vault certificate.

+In your request:
+- Replace `{certificate-name}` with the name of the certificate for which you want to update the policy.
+- You may also specificy the `{certificate-version}` of the certificate to update.

+Alternate Method: POST with X-HTTP-METHOD header that specifies PATCH.

+For more information, see [About keys, secrets, and certificates](../about-keys--secrets-and-certificates.md) and [Authentication, requests and responses](../authentication--requests-and-responses.md).

+---
+uid: KeyVaultClient/2016-10-01/GetCertificate
+authorization: Requires the certificates/get permission.
+parameters:
+    - name: api-version
+      description: Use the latest service version, 2016-10-01.
+description: *content
+---

+Get the current or a particular verion of a key vault certificate.

+In your request:
+- Replace `{certificate-name}` with the name of the certificate for which you want to update the policy.
+- You may also specificy the `{certificate-version}` of the certificate to update.

+Request body: An HTTP GET has no request body.

+For more information, see [About keys, secrets, and certificates](../about-keys--secrets-and-certificates.md) and [Authentication, requests and responses](../authentication--requests-and-responses.md).